Twin Flames offer Workshops English, French & Inuktitut

 (2 Hours Classroom Style)

-In this presentation, Twin Flames will introduce their songwriting techniques and help participants understand the creation process of Songwriting, poetry, melody writing Also included is an Introduction Vocal Coaching, and harmonies.
+In this presentation, Twin Flames will introduce their songwriting techniques and help participants understand the creation process of songwriting, poetry, and melody writing along with introductory vocal coaching, and harmony singing.

 Note: Workshops are all adjusted based on age groups and specific needs.